stefanmrvic/Encrypt-O-Nator/README.md

 Uses libsignal-protocol for encryption
 Inspired by the need for friction-free E2EE in everyday messaging

-License
-[Your chosen license - must be compatible with HeliBoard's GPL-3.0]

 Note: This keyboard provides transport-layer encryption.
 For maximum security, use apps with built-in E2EE (Signal, WhatsApp) alongside this tool for defense in depth.